 The best venue to watch the spectacle unfold is from one of Longitude 131°’s 15 elevated luxury “tents” dotting the desert landscape.
 With a flowing white-fabric ceiling, king-size bed and spacious ensuite, it’s an indulgent outback oasis.

-At the centre of the lodge is Dune House, the dining and lounge area featuring a canopied ceiling and glass walls that maximise the views.
-It’s where chef Seona Moss plates up dishes like wattleseed and cinnamon French toast and Hervey Bay scallop linguine.
+At the centre of the lodge is Dune Pavilion, the dining and lounge area featuring a canopied ceiling and glass walls that maximise the views.
+It’s where chef Matthias Beer plates up ingredients in line with Indigenous seasons, such as desert-foraged herbs, quandongs and muntrie berries.

 As tempting as it is to hunker down here, venture beyond the lodge for excursions such as the Sunrise Walk, which takes you to the base of the 348-metre-high monolith and acquaints you with its backstory – not just the geology but also Uluru’s timeless connection to Anangu, the traditional owners.